Armour/Jarvis/.github/CONTRIBUTING.md

     git checkout -b my-new-feature master
     ```

-1. Commit your changes using a descriptive commit message that follows our [commit message conventions](#commit).
+1. Commit your changes using a descriptive commit message that follows our [commit message convention](#commit-message-convention).
 Adherence to these conventions is necessary because release notes are automatically generated from these messages.

     ```shell
     git commit -am 'Add some feature'